 Double dog dare you to comment below…

 Glad you are on the journey with us.
 We have begun a weekly walk through of The Respect Dare.
 Grab your copy of the book, your coffee and snuggle up with us.
 Respond to the questions in the book, then come here for additional thoughts and dialogue.
-Hope you’ll subscribe to the blog and stick it out, remembering that perseverance grows mature faith.
-If you missed the three broadcasts last week with Dennis Rainey and Bob Lepine of FamilyLife Today, you might listen to those here – they’re great as a foundation.
+Hope you’ll subscribe to the blog by signing up for the marriage tips and stick it out, remembering that perseverance grows mature faith.

-At any rate, we’re interested in what you think, so please join us, share wildly (as a Titus 2 woman of influence) and comment.
+At any rate, we’re interested in what you think, so please join us, comment, and share wildly (as a Titus 2 woman of influence)!!

 Love to you,